14 Jan 2022

 Please note that for any in person activity at the moment you'll need to complete a COVID-19 risk assessment and share it with a relevant regional staff member to ensure your group is covered by our insurance.
 Find out more about insurance coverage during COVID-19.

-If you need to prove you are covered by our insurance, please present the Public Liability Insurance document along with a copy of your Trademark Licence Agreement to the authorities.
+If you need to prove you are covered by our insurance, please present the insurance certificates along with a copy of your Trademark Licence Agreement to the authorities.

 Opening a bank account